-MATE 100 Introduction to Manufacturing Technology
+MATE 100 Introduction to Manufacturing Technology and Related Industry

-This course is designed to introduce the student to the manufacturing environment.
-The course will cover the history, setting and future of manufacturing, safety, drawings, measurement, layout, hand tools and fasteners, offhand grinding and sawing machines.
+3 credits.
+4 hours.
+(Lecture 2 hours.
+Laboratory 2 hours.)
+This course is designed to introduce the student to the manufacturing environment, requirements and career opportunities of major technologies in industry.
+The course will cover the history, setting of manufacturing and industry, safety, drawings, measurement and layout and an introduction to basic shop equipment.
+A brief introduction to CNC concepts will also be covered.